Timeline Guide

 Frequently Asked Questions

-Multiple parties are involved: seller, buyer, both solicitors, freeholder, managing agent, and the buyer's lender.
-Outdated conveyancing systems and the fact that buyers can withdraw any time before exchange create friction.
-Specifically: the management pack takes weeks to arrive, the lease itself needs detailed review, lender enquiries are more thorough, and freeholder consents can take time.
+Multiple parties are involved: seller, buyer, both solicitors, freeholder, managing agent and the buyer's lender.
+The conveyancing process itself is slower than it could be: there are no enforceable deadlines on third parties, buyers can withdraw at any time before exchange, and most information requests rely on cooperation rather than statutory force.
+Specifically: the management pack takes weeks to arrive, the lease itself needs detailed review, lender enquiries are more thorough and freeholder consents can take time.
 Typical extra time: 2 to 6 weeks compared to a freehold sale.

 The day you decide to sell.
 Treat it as pre-marketing preparation rather than something to wait for an offer to trigger.
 Many sellers wait until after an offer is accepted, by which point the pack is the critical-path item and weeks have already been lost.
 Ordering early means the pack is in hand before the buyer's solicitor needs it, which collapses several weeks out of the typical timeline.